AustrianDataLAB/AOCC-JupyterHub-Trial/readme.md

 1. First create `docker network create jupyterhub`

 2. Pull the images so that they can be used for the demo:
-    * `docker pull ghcr.io/austriandatalab/aocc_jupyterhub:jupyterhub-trial-3.1.1`
+    * AOCC JupyterHub image: `docker pull ghcr.io/austriandatalab/aocc_jupyterhub:jupyterhub-trial-3.1.1`

-    * `docker pull ghcr.io/austriandatalab/aocc_openscience_mage:sha-55e857d`
-    (note: This image may take longer to download, since it contains the 3D visualization module for JupyterLab)
+    * AOCC Mage JupyterLab image: `docker pull ghcr.io/austriandatalab/aocc_openscience_mage:sha-55e857d` (note: This image may take longer to download, since it contains the 3D visualization module for JupyterLab)

 2. Run the following command to start the jupyterhub container: